-The amount of training you will need to do so that you can cycle from Lands End to John O’Groats will depend on your current fitness level and what the objectives of your ride are.
+The amount of training you will need to do so that you can cycle from Lands End to John O’Groats will depend on your current fitness level and the objectives of your ride.
 If you are a regular cyclist and you intend to take a leisurely three week tour your training requirements will be somewhat less than someone who hasn’t been on a bike since they were a kid, doesn’t do much exercise and wants to complete a charity End to End in a week.

 As to when – preferably before the ride!

 In truth, if you are an active cyclist and you are taking a couple of weeks for the trip you might get away without any training at all, providing you are prepared to suffer a bit on the way.
 By active I mean that you are used to riding distances of 70 miles plus and cycle at least an average of 50 miles a week, every week.

 If you are intending to take less time you will need to do some training, unless you are already pretty fit.